-James D. Tabor is Professor and Chair (since 2004) of the Department of Religious Studies at the University of North Carolina at Charlotte where he has taught since 1989.
+James D. Tabor is Professor of Christian Origins and Ancient Judaism in the Department of Religious Studies at the University of North Carolina at Charlotte where he has taught since 1989.
 He received his Ph.D. from the University of Chicago in 1981 in New Testament and Early Christian Literature.
 He previously held positions at the University of Notre Dame (1979-85) and the College of William and Mary (1985-89).
 His research interests have focused on the historical Jesus, Christian Origins and ancient Judaism.
 Tabor’s CV is here and his popular TaborBlog is here.
 Many of Dr. Tabor’s articles and papers are archived here and can be downloaded as PDFs at no charge, with more to come.

 Tabor is the author of seven books and numerous scholarly articles.
 His first book was a study of the mysticism of the apostle Paul titled Things Unutterable (1986), based on his University of Chicago dissertation.
 The prestigious Journal of Religion named it one of the ten best scholarly studies on Paul of the 1980s.
 Tabor then turned to an analysis of attitudes toward religious suicide and martyrdom in the ancient world, the results of which appeared as A Noble Death, published by HarperCollins in 1992 (co-authored with Arthur Droge).
 Although the book centered on the history of such ideas in the ancient world, the results of this research have had immediate application in the contemporary discussion of the ethics of volunteer death and assisted suicide.
 It received an extensive essay review in Christian Century.
 During the 1993 Branch Davidian crisis in Waco, Texas, Tabor applied his expertise in interpreting biblically oriented apocalyptic worldviews to understanding the situation.
 As a result of his involvement Tabor published Why Waco?
 Cults and the Battle for Religious Freedom in America (University of California Press, 1995), which he co-authored with Eugene Gallagher.
 Harper’smagazine published a lengthy excerpt from the book (July, 1995).
 In 1995 he testified before Congress as an expert witness on Waco.